haloween/dpd-client-info-service-api-python/README.md

 ### How do i send something ??
-Generally DPD API is preety complicated in comparision to various other API's so i've done most of the gorund work for you.
+Generally DPD API is preety complicated in comparision to various other API's so i've done most of the ground work for you.
 Two most often used methods are prewrapped and ready to go.

 - GenerateSingleParcelShipment